Did you know that meditation can literally change the grey matter in your brain, and enhance cognitive and psychological behaviors?

 So coming back to the purpose of meditation, to understand and train our mind.

 When we quiet the mind and focus on our breath, we begin to notice our thoughts and how active our mind is.
-This mind activity is part of the human condition and often these thoughts can be negative.
+This mind activity is part of the human condition and often these thoughts can be negative or delusional.
 This is the first step in understanding and bringing awareness to our mind.

 Once we have this inner awareness and notice all the thoughts and activity constantly going on in our mind, we can begin to train the mind, just like we train our bodies through physical exercise.
 When working with a personal trainer, they ask about our current physical state of health and fitness, so it's important to understand the current state of our mind before we begin the meditation training.